Al Horford NBA Playoffs Player Props: Celtics vs. Heat

 Al Horford Insights vs. the Heat

-- Horford has taken 7.6 shots per game this season and made 3.6 per game, which account for 6.6% and 6.6%, respectively, of his team's total.
+- Horford is responsible for attempting 6.6% of his team's field goal attempts this season with 7.6 per game.

-- Horford is averaging 5.2 three-point field goal attempts per game this season, which is 9.3% of his team's attempts from beyond the arc.
+- He's made 2.3 threes per game, or 11.0% of his team's makes from beyond the arc this season.

-- Horford's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Horford's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- On the glass, the Heat have given up 41.9 rebounds per game, which puts them sixth in the league.
+- On the glass, the Heat have allowed 41.9 rebounds per game, which puts them sixth in the league.

-- In terms of assists, the Heat are ranked 14th in the league, giving up 25.6 per game.
+- Looking at assists, the Heat are ranked 14th in the league, giving up 25.6 per contest.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.
+- In terms of 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.

 Al Horford vs. the Heat